Skip to main content

 The spouse combined account administration fee rebate will no longer apply.
 However, reduced individual account fee caps will apply.
 You can view a comparison between TelstraSuper’s fees and costs with those of Aware Super in Table 1 - Fees and costs summary comparison in your Significant Event Notice.

-Your digital credentials (member number and/or username and password) will be securely migrated to Aware Super.
+Your digital credentials (member number and/or username and password) were securely migrated to Aware Super.
 You can use either your member number or username to login to Aware Super’s digital platform, Member Online, from 11 May 2026.
 If a username is already in use by Aware Super, you will need to create a new username.

 If you receive a new member number and do not currently have a username, you may need to register for online access from 11 May 2026.
 Instructions for this will be provided in your Aware Super welcome letter.